miekg/mmark.nl/content/post/about.md

 # About Mmark

-Mmark is a powerful markdown processor written in Go geared towards writing IETF documents.
+Mmark is a powerful markdown processor written in Go, geared towards writing IETF documents.
 It is, however, *also* suited for writing books and other technical documentation.

 You can write RFCs using markdown, it provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML [RFC 7991](https://tools.ietf.org/html/rfc7991) format.
-Mmark can produce XML2RFC (aforementioned RFC 7991) v3 and HTML5 output.
+Mmark can produce XML2RFC (aforementioned RFC 7991) and HTML5 output.

 Example documents can be [found here](https://github.com/mmarkdown/mmark/tree/master/rfc).